One-Shot Generative Flows: Existence and Obstructions: Introduction

-The computational efficiency of these methods hinges on the \emph{geometry of the induced flow}.
-Generic flows demand many velocity-oracle evaluations because numerical integration error scales with the curvature (and higher derivatives) of $\phi_t$.
-In contrast, if the flow is \emph{straight}, meaning that the acceleration of the flow map vanishes,
+This perspective underlies methods such as \emph{stochastic interpolants}~\cite{albergo2023stochastic,albergo2022building}, \emph{flow matching}~\cite{lipman2022flow,lipman2024flow}, and \emph{score-based probability flow ODEs}~\cite{song2021scorebased, chen2023probability}, as well as \emph{rectified flows}~\cite{liu2022flow,liu2022marginalpreserving}---all of which have demonstrated strong empirical performance.
+The computational efficiency of these methods hinges on the geometry of the induced flow.
+Generic flows demand many evaluations of the conditional velocity $v_t$, as numerical integration error scales with the curvature (and higher derivatives) of $\phi_t$.
+In contrast, if the flow is straight, meaning that the acceleration of the flow map vanishes,

-then $\phi_t(x)$ is affine in $t$: $\phi_t(x)=(1-t)x+t\,\phi_1(x)$.
-Consequently, any first-order integrator is exact; one can traverse the entire path with a single velocity evaluation.
-This motivates a fundamental question:

-Prior work (e.g., \cite{liu2022flow,liu2022marginalpreserving,bansal2025wasserstein}) offers algorithmic frameworks that convert a given non-straight flow into a straight one, but a \emph{structural characterization} of when straightness is intrinsic to the underlying process has remained open.
+then $\phi_t(x)$ is affine in $t$, expressed as $\phi_t(x)=(1-t)x+t\,\phi_1(x)$.
+Thus, any first-order integrator is exact; one can traverse the entire path with a single velocity evaluation.
+This motivates a fundamental question: \emph{Which stochastic processes $(X_t)_t$ with $X_0\!\sim\!
+P_0$ and $X_1\!\sim\!
+P_1$ induce straight flows?} Prior work offers algorithmic frameworks that convert an arbitrary flow into a straight one (e.g., \cite{liu2022flow,liu2022marginalpreserving}) \pt{or analyzes specific algorithms~\cite{bansal2025wasserstein,hertrich2025relation}.} Yet a structural characterization of when straightness is {intrinsic} to the underlying process has remained open.
 This paper develops such a theory.

-One way to trivially obtain a straight flow is via an optimal transport coupling, see~\cite{mccann1997convexity}.
-Namely, let $T: \Rd \to \Rd$ be such that $T_\# P_0 = P_1$ minimizing the Monge cost and set
+One way to trivially obtain a straight flow is via an optimal transport coupling; see~\cite{mccann1997convexity, chewi2025statistical}.
+Namely, let $T: \Rd \to \Rd$ be such that $T_\# P_0 = P_1$ \ymm{solves the Monge problem with appropriate cost} and set

-assuming that $T = \nabla \psi$ is the gradient of a strictly convex potential $\phi: \Rd \to \R$.
 It is not hard to see that the resulting flow is straight, owing to the fact that each sample path $t \mapsto X_t(\omega)$ is straight and no two sample paths intersect.
-In fact, any transport map $T$ with positive definite Jacobian $\nabla T(x)$ at each $x \in \Rd$ yields such a trivial solution, see Theorem~\ref{thm:affine_processes} for details---examples include Monge maps corresponding to strictly convex potentials and Kn\"othe--Rosenblatt rearrangements between densities with minimal regularity.
-Such a solution is circular, however, as it constructs a process $X_\bullet$ to sample $P_1$ in terms of a transport map $T$.
+In fact, any transport map $T$ with positive definite Jacobian $\nabla T(x)$ at each $x \in \Rd$ yields such a trivial solution; see Theorem~\ref{thm:affine_processes} for details.
+Examples include Monge maps corresponding to strictly convex potentials and Knothe--Rosenblatt rearrangements between densities with mild regularity~\cite{marzouk2024distribution}.
+Yet such a solution is circular, as it constructs a process $X_\bullet$ to sample $P_1$ in terms of a transport map $T$.
 If we had access to $T$, we could sample $P_1$ by sampling $P_0$ and applying $T$ without ever constructing $X_\bullet$.